Code-Institute-Submissions/Oisins-Game/README.md

 - Two player mode
 - Allow the user to choose Expert level whereby they can play by sound only and no animations of buttons

+# Testing

+The testing phase of the project consisted of incremental manual unit testing firstly on the live preview then on the hosted Github pages.
+The testing revealed that although the game works fine on the smaller screens it is ultimately a better user experience on larger screens.
+This process of implementing and testing helped to keep the project moving forward but uncertainty over the quality of code.

+Overall the game meets the requirements of being highly interactive, fun, and challenging.

+# Issues
+As can be seen through the commit history the code was refactored to reduce the repetion of code such as event-listeners.
+The code readability could be improved along with the logic flow, which are things that will be improved on over time and with hindsight.
+Whilst no wireframe was required for the UI, techniques could have been employed such as pseudocode, in the early stages, to improve the code.
+Employing these early and sticking to them would have made the process easier and therefore would have made it possible to implement those features not yet included.